levoxtrip/PKB/docs/topics/simplify.md

 ## Craving
 Everything you crave is because you think it will give you a better state of mind/being in life.
 And maybe it will momentarily - but the trick is to focus on the now - not the the future state.

+The less you crave things the easier it is to be happy.

+**We need to cut out the cue for the graved or desired thing out of our environment.**

 Buddha taught that the root of suffering is to be found in our constant wanting and craving.